samman4/geog-418/README.md

 Global Spatial Autocorrelation with Moran's I

-Moran's I is a global measure of spatial autocorrelation, which tests whether there is clustering of similar values across the entire study area.
-A positive Moran's I value indicates clustering of similar values (either high or low), while a negative value suggests a checkerboard pattern, where neighboring areas are different.
+Moran's I is a global measure of spatial autocorrelation, which tests whether similar values are clustered across the entire study area.
+A positive Moran's I value indicates clustering of similar values (either high or low), while a negative value suggests a checkerboard pattern where neighbouring areas differ.
 A value near zero indicates a random spatial distribution.
+Here's how we perform and interpret the Moran's I analysis for median total income and French knowledge:
+A statistically significant positive value of Moran's is found in the analysis.
+I would suggest that high-income areas cluster together in Cape Breton.
+In contrast, negative values might indicate that high-income regions are following to low-income areas.
+Similarly, Moran's I for French knowledge would help identify clustering patterns for knowledge of French.

 Here's how we perform and interpret the Moran's I analysis for median total income and French knowledge: